https://www.loveholidays.com/holidays/enjoying-us-national-parks-responsibly/ has useful tips for enjoying parks everywhere

-Note: Association Documents can be found in the Hike Leader Section.
+Note: Documents for Hike Leaders can also be found in the Hike Leader Section.

 Bed and Breakfast places and other accommodations can be found here.
 The Ganaraska Hiking Trail Association has not checked these establishments and does not take any responsibility for their adequacy.